 Should I send original documents to the department?

-The department recommends that you only send copies of the documents needed to support your import permit application.
+The department recommends that you only send copies when you apply for the import permit.

-Original documents must be signed and stamped by the Official Government Veterinarian and will need to travel with your animal to Australia.
+Original documents must be signed and stamped by an official government veterinarian and must travel with your animal to Australia.